czekem/excel_love/README.md

 ** Know Problems : **

 * Script isn't working best ( for this moment of course), if got more than one worksheet in the excel, or one worksheet with the table and and chart in it.
-* Need to add a possibilty for choosing working sheet in "xlsx" file
+* Need to add a possibilty for choosing working sheet in "xlsx" file.

 ** Want I want to add : **